dvjim/AtoQ/README.md

   * Clustering using Monocle
 * Data Analysis
    * Creation of pseudotime trajectory and identify sub-trajectories
-   * Static Gene Regulatory Networks of clusters
+   * Static Gene Regulatory Networks (GRN) of clusters
    * Identification of variable gene aross pseuotime with kinetic patterns
-   * Dyanimc Gene Regulatory Networks of sub-trajectory
+   * Dyanimc Gene Regulatory Networks (GRN) of sub-trajectory
    * Gene Ontological Analysis using clusterProfiler